Shenn299/HEIGVD-AMT-Gamification/README.md

 ## Context of the lab
 This laboratory was realised for the Multi-Third Application (AMT) course at HEIGVD.

+## Goals of the lab
+Create a Gamification API.
+The main goal is to provide an API that administrators and developers could use to add Gamification on their website.

 ## Objectives of the lab
 Learn how to use technology below for a projet :
 * Spring Boot